Chart Color Schemes

 Suttons Beach Pavilion & Public Space

-Redevelopment of the former beachfront pavilion into a new, accessible two-storey pavilion.
-It will feature three hospitality venues, indoor and outdoor dining areas, a rooftop public space/event deck, public amenities including a Changing Places facility, and associated public space upgrades like the relocation of the existing rotunda and improved pedestrian access.
-The project is a co-funded initiative by the City of Moreton Bay and the SEQ City Deal Liveability Fund.
+A $19.5 million redevelopment of the beachfront area into a new, accessible two-storey pavilion.
+Construction by Kane Constructions commenced in February 2026.
+The site will feature three hospitality venues, indoor and outdoor dining areas, an elevated event deck, public amenities including a Changing Places facility, and public space upgrades including the relocation of the 1998 rotunda.
+The project is co-funded by the City of Moreton Bay and the Australian and Queensland governments through the SEQ City Deal Liveability Fund.

 Bramble Bay Foreshore Restoration Project